akashnag/ash/README.md

 ## Design Goals

-The following is a list of design goals for **ash**; some of which have already been implemented, while some are yet to be:
+The following is a list of design goals for **ash**:

-**Already implemented:**

 - Easy to use
 - Clean and intuitive interface
 - Minimal dependencies
 - Common keybindings

+The following is a list of features available in **ash**; some of which have already been implemented, while some are yet to be:

+**Already implemented:**

+- Common editor features such as undo/redo, line numbers, find-replace, cut-copy-paste, etc.
+- True support for wrapping (both hard & soft) with intuitive cursor movements along wrapped text
+- Auto-backup
+- Support for Unicode
+- Project mode (opening a directory instead of individual files)
-- Support for a wide variety of splits and windows
+- Support for splits/windows
 - Support for various text-encodings
 - Syntax highlighting
 - Selection highlighting (highlights text under selection wherever they occur in the document)
-- Color scheme support
+- Color scheme customization
-- Common editor features such as undo/redo, line numbers, find-replace, cut-copy-paste, etc.
-- True support for wrapping (both hard & soft) with intuitive cursor movements along wrapped text
-- Auto-backup

 **Not yet implemented:**

-- Project mode (opening complete directories instead of individual files)
+- View list of recent files
 - Git integration

-- Support for Unicode
+**Future goals:**

 - Macros and command-palette
 - Autocompletion/Suggestions
 - Integrated terminal